Torak (Žitište): Under Habsburg monarchy: 1718–1867

-On 13 August 1776, the Bishop of Timişoara Moise Putnic, consecrated the Toracul Mare church dedicated to St. George, its patron saint.
+On 13 August 1776, the Bishop of Timișoara Moise Putnic, consecrated the Toracul Mare church dedicated to St. George, its patron saint.
 The church has an Antimis of historical value, which has been given by the Patriarch of Ipek, bearing an inscription in old Slavonic, and brought by Bishop Moise Putnic on this special day.

 In 1779, the Court in Vienna decided to place the Banat under the administration of Hungary.
 In this state reorganization, the Torontal county (comitat) is established.
 In this context, there is a return to the old toponyms, that is Săcălaz (Szakálház) became Nagy Torák (Toracul Mare), and Mândruloc acquired the name Kiss Torák (Toracul Mic), and both settlements became part of the Nagy Becskerek (Becicherecul-Mare) administrative circle.

 There is an apocryphal story contained in several sources that the Habsburg ruler Joseph II (r.
-1765–1790), on his visits to the southern parts of the empire and to the city of Timişoara, passed through Torac.
+1765–1790), on his visits to the southern parts of the empire and to the city of Timișoara, passed through Torac.
 Such a claim is not substantiated in the emperor's journal on these visits!

 On 4 September 1782, the inhabitants of Itebei (Ittebe), Toracul Mare (Nagytorak), Toracul Mic (Kistorak), and Sângiura (Begei St. György) revolted, refusing to submit to the new owner of their villages, the Hungarian nobleman Izsák Kiss.
 To ameliorate the situation, the government sent a delegation and military assistance.

 Serb historian Borislav Jankulov asserted (erroneously as it turns out) that in 1800 owner Izsák Kiss colonized German settlers in Torac and neighboring village of Sângiura [Begei St. György].
 While there were Germans in both Toracul Mare and Toracul Mic over the course of time, it appears that the village in question at this time, 1800, was Klek (Begaföröl) and not Torac, according to the work of Antal Bodor, whose work is quoted as a source.

 In 1807, Toracul Mare and Toracul Mic became the domain of Antal Kiss, in whose possession they will remain until 1840.
 With the death of Kiss Antal in 1840, Toracul Mare and Toracul Mic are managed by one of the members of the Kiss family, Ernö Kiss, who was shot in the city of Arad during the 1848–1849 revolution in the Habsburg Monarchy.

 In spite of the gains made during this time, such as the abolition of serfdom, instead of a confiscation and distribution of the noblemen's land to the poor and needy inhabitants, the Court at Vienna sold the land to noblemen, such as Count Dukai Csekonics in the case of Toracul Mare and Toracul Mic.
 This situation will remain until the First World War.